How To Get An Accurate Reading And Forecast From Your Home Indoor Weather Station

 Preferably, these rooms should be avoided.
 At the very least, place the weather station as far away from the window as possible and out of direct sunlight.

 So which room is the best suited to place your weather station then?

-I am not oblivious of the fact that many weather enthusiasts do not have a house or big apartment with various rooms to choose from to place your weather station in.
+I am not oblivious to the fact that many weather enthusiasts do not have a house or big apartment with various rooms to choose from to place your weather station in.